Below, we’ll provide a basic overview of Software as a Service (SaaS) law.

 Cloud Computing and Saas Subscription Agreements

-The SaaS subscription agreement differs from your typical local software license agreement.
-This is because SaaS is not a license to use the software, but rather a subscription to access the software.
-Thus, the agreement must be flexible in order to build the ongoing relationship, but limit the liability of the SaaS company.
+The SaaS subscription agreement differs from your typical local software license agreement because SaaS is not a license to use the software, but rather a subscription to access the software.
+Thus, SaaS agreements must be flexible and limit liability.
 An SaaS subscription agreement should cover, at the bare minimum:

 SaaS agreements can touch upon nearly every area of the law, from intellectual property to criminal law.
 Most applicable laws deal with data security.
 SaaS companies can best protect itself best by not overstating its security, as doing so could lead to costly fraud litigation (i.e. Don’t claim that the data is “100% secure” and “guaranteed to be safe” if it’s really not).
 In other words, don’t write checks your insurance liability policy can’t cash.